dbissell6/DFIR/README.md

 ## Walkthroughs

-Soon home of all walkthrough from the challeges
+Soon home of all walkthrough from the challenges

 ## BlueBook